bouvet/ASP.NET-Core/Labs/3 - Introduction to Routing & MVC.md

     "dnxcore50": { }
   },
   ```
-1. Open the `Startup.cs` file
-1. Add a using directive for Microsoft.AspNetCore.Routing
+1. Open the `Startup.cs` file and add a using directive for Microsoft.AspNetCore.Routing
 1. Add the routing services to the configuration in the `Startup.cs`:

   ``` c#